Apply for a Pathways Fellowship

 We strongly encourage you to review the information about being a Pathways Fellow (here) to have a full view of the program, information about each component, Fellowship calendar, and time commitment.

-Fellowship events begin June 3, 2024 with an orientation, followed by the first three webinars that week.
+Fellowship events begin June 10, 2025 with an orientation, followed by the first three webinars that week.
 The program will continue weekly through August.
 Internship start dates are subject to the individual host site schedules.
-During the fellowship, in addition to the paid internship, fellows participate in weekly online professional development sessions for ten weeks (June – August), and are paired with professionals in the field in a remote mentorship program (July – December), Fellows also attend the annual AMIA conference (December 5-7 in Milwaukee).
+During the fellowship, in addition to the paid internship, fellows participate in weekly online professional development sessions for ten weeks (June – August), and are paired with professionals in the field in a remote mentorship program (July – December), Fellows also attend the annual AMIA conference (December 3-5 in Baltimore).

 Please note that internship projects and criteria vary and are intended to offer a broad range of opportunities and, unless otherwise specified, are open to applicants at any level in their career.